BMus in Performance, London University

 MM in Performance, Yale University

-FRCO (ChM), LRAM, ARCM, DipRCM
+FRSA, FRCO (ChM), LRAM, ARCM, DipRCM

+Dr. Shenton has a Master’s degree in organ performance from Yale and holds the Fellowship diploma of the Royal College of Organists.
+He has toured in Europe and the US as a conductor, recitalist, and clinician, and his recordings have received international acclaim.
 In addition to diplomas in both piano and organ Dr. Shenton holds the Choir Training diploma of the Royal College of Organists.
-He has pioneered contemporary music in a variety of styles and has given more than fifty world or US premieres by composers such as Geoffrey Burgon, Joe Utterback, John Tavener, Judith Weir and Stephen Feigenbaum.
-He has been the recipient of numerous scholarships and awards including a Harvard Merit Fellowship, Harvard’s Certificate of Distinction in Teaching and a Junior Fellowship from the Humanities Foundation at Boston University.
+A noted choral conductor, Dr. Shenton has numerous recording and producing credits notably with the Navona label.
+He maintains an active performance career because he believes it is important that any scholarly engagement with the arts is not divorced from its creation and performance.
+He has pioneered contemporary music in a variety of styles and has given more than eighty world or US premieres by composers such as Geoffrey Burgon, Joe Utterback, John Tavener, Judith Weir, and Arvo Pärt.
+He has been the recipient of numerous scholarships and awards including a Harvard Merit Fellowship, Harvard’s Certificate of Distinction in Teaching, and a Fellowship from the Center for the Humanities at Boston University.

 Two versions of Dr. Shenton’s biography intended for publication are available for download on the Press page of this site.